dorkodu/sage/sage.md

 >
 >   Simply a protocol is a set of agreements about how to do something.
 Sage can be called as a **standard, approach, specification, protocol** etc. We just wanted to create a specified, structural way for building and designing APIs.

-## <a name="4.1">4.1</a> Entity
+### <a name="3.2.1">3.2.1</a> Entity

 Entities are at the core of the type system in Sage.
 You define your data as entities.
 You can think of entities like objects in OOP.

-Each entity can have any number of attributes and acts.
-Attributes are **key-value pairs**, while acts are **methods/functions** (which you can remotely call in your query to do something, e.g. updating the database).
+Each entity can have any number of attributes, acts and links.
+Attributes are **key-value pairs**, while acts are **methods/functions**—which you can remotely call in your query to do something, e.g. updating the database.*

-- ### Attribute
+- #### Attribute

-    An attribute describes a property of an entity.
-An attribute can be *any type* which must be **JSON serializable** *(We will explain this in following sections).*
+    An attribute describes a property of an entity, which…

+    - can be *any of types* within Sage’s type system *(We will explain this in the following sections).*
-    An attribute will be retrieved by a resolver/retriever function defined by user, which Sage will pass the query object as a parameter.
+    - will be retrieved by a resolver/retriever function defined by user, and Sage will pass the query object as a parameter.

     > #### Note
     >